Slackadays/Clipboard/README.md

 <img src="documentation/readme-assets/ProductivityTools.png" alt="The fully-featured yet oh-so-easy-to-use clipboard manager for everyone." />

-The Clipboard Project is a blazingly fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.
+The Clipboard Project is a fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.
 Seriously.

 This is one of the most advanced clipboard managers ever.
 And with it, you'll be able to save time and effort easier than ever before.